sytandas/easeGPT/README.md

-Building gpt, keep the "ease" thing in mind.
+Building gpt, with "ease" in mind.